jialuechen/strats/README.md

-# <center>Strats</center>

-## <center>Developed for Professional Quants</center>
+# <center>Strats : Built for Professional Quants</center>

-## Strats is a Python library for asynchronous and event-driven algorithmic trading, supporting both backtesting and live trading via Interactive Brokers.
+## Strats is a cross-platform, asynchronous and event-driven Python library for algorithmic trading, supporting both backtesting, paper or live trading via Interactive Brokers.

 ## Features
 + Built on reliable Interactive Brokers official Python APIs.
 + Multiple choices for data sources for backtesting.
 + Full Integration with TA-Lib.
 + Asynchronous architecture for market events.
++ PostgreSQL for storing data.
++ Easy to work with other scientific or machine learning libraries to build your own strategy.

-## Required Dependencies
+## Required Software
-+ Locally installed Interactive Brokers Trader Workstation (If you want to try paper/live trading)
++ Latest Interactive Brokers Trader Workstation or IB Gateway(If you want to try paper/live trading)
++ PostgreSQL Server

+## Required Third-Party Python Library
 + ibapi (please follow the official installation guide on Interactive Brokers website.
-For convenience you can run its setup.py to install it as a regular library)
+Personal recommended choice is to run its setup.py to install it as a regular library)
 + pandas
 + numpy
++ psycopg2
 + TA-Lib

 ## License